-For the past few months, I’ve been discussing the rights of VC investors in connection with preferred stock financings, including the following:
+For the past few months, I’ve been discussing the rights of investors in connection with preferred stock financings, including the following:

 - liquidation preferences